confluentinc/ksql/docs-md/developer-guide/create-a-stream.md

 ---

-In ksqlDB, you create streams from existing {{ site.aktm }} topics, create streams that will create new {{ site.aktm }} topics, or create streams of query results from other streams.
+In ksqlDB, you create streams from existing {{ site.aktm }} topics, create streams that will create new {{ site.ak }} topics, or create streams of query results from other streams.

 -   Use the CREATE STREAM statement to create a stream from an existing Kafka